Migrating ArcGIS Server 10.0 to later versions

 Major architectural changes were introduced into ArcGIS Server at version 10.1.
-Therefore, if you're migrating to 10.5.1 from 10.0 or earlier versions, keep the following guidelines in mind when migrating.
-If you're upgrading 10.1 or a later version to ArcGIS Server 10.5.1, the following migration guidelines do not apply to you.
-Instead, see Existing ArcGIS Server users to review a list of common upgrade questions and links to topics that provide full upgrade instructions.
+Therefore, if you're migrating to 10.3.1 from 10.0 or earlier versions, keep the following guidelines in mind when migrating.
+If you're upgrading 10.1 or a later version to ArcGIS 10.3.1 for Server, the following migration guidelines do not apply to you.
+Instead, see Existing ArcGIS for Server users to review a list of common upgrade questions and links to topics that provide full upgrade instructions.

 If you must perform an in-place migration, it's recommended that you practice on a development server or on a virtual machine before you attempt the process on your production server.